Acadian roots grow strong in New Brunswick.

 Perhaps the most famous Acadian food, chicken fricot puts a distinctly Acadian spin on the classic chicken and dumplings.
 Seasoned with summer savoury, this dish will hit the spot no matter the season.

 A Brayon favourite from the northwestern corner of the province, ployes are a hearty buckwheat pancake cooked without flipping, creating lots of tiny holes on the top, perfect for butter, sugar, maple syrup or molasses to seep into.
-Try them at La Foire Brayonne, one of the largest Francophone festivals east of Quebec.
+Try them at a market or during special events in Edmundston.

 If you want to cook some of Acadie’s favourite foods in your own kitchen, have a look at these recipes.